‘Not worth my life’: Ugandans vote in tense election

 The 76-year-old Museveni’s support has traditionally been concentrated in rural areas where many credit him with restoring a sense of peace and security that was lost during the regimes of dictators including Idi Amin.

-Security forces have deployed heavily in the area that encompasses the capital, Kampala, where the opposition has strong support partly because of rampant unemployment even among college graduates.
+Security forces have deployed heavily in the area that encompasses Kampala, where the opposition has strong support partly because of rampant unemployment even among college graduates.

 “Museveni is putting all the deployments in urban areas where the opposition has an advantage,” said Gerald Bareebe, an assistant professor of political science at Canada’s York University.
 “If you ask many Ugandans now, they say the ballot paper is not worth my life.”